bertigert/DeezerDeduplicator/README.md

 - **Or [download the ZIP from GitHub](https://github.com/bertigert/DeezMod/archive/refs/heads/main.zip)** and extract it.

 Then install dependencies inside the newly created folder:

+Note: This was written in python 3.12, older version might work, newer version might require newer versions of the libraries used.

 ```sh
 pip install -r requirements.txt